NotWearingPants/CTF-Writeups/writeups/Google-CTF-2020/hardware-basics/README.md

 }
 ```

-Compiling and running it, we get the password: `7LoX%*_x`.
+Compiling with Verilator and running it, we get the password: `7LoX%*_x`.

 It's printable, that's a good sign.
-I try it locally - it prints `CTF{real flag would be here}`.
+Trying it locally, it prints `CTF{real flag would be here}`.
 Great success.

-Now I try the password in the remote interface, and get: `CTF{W4sTh4tASan1tyCh3ck?}`
+Now let's try the password in the remote interface - we get: `CTF{W4sTh4tASan1tyCh3ck?}`

 ## We win!